AnirudhMaiya/Messup/README.md

 Algorithm <b> CEMA (Compute Exponential Moving Average) </b> is called till the current step is not divisble by <b> C </b>.
 If CEMA doesn't make sense as an algorithm, all its doing is computing the equation iteratively than recursively.

 ![alt-text-4](images/RecIter.PNG "i4")

+## What is Messup doing?

+Messup introduces linear behaviour between training samples like Mixup.
+Mixup converges to ERM strategy when the parameters of beta distribution tends to zero, i.e. the coefficient λ ~ beta(0,0) = 1.
+Like Mixup, Messup's smoothing constant can also be made to 1.
+Thereby making network to use ERM strategy.